 Miscellaneous Legal Terms

 THESE TERMS AND THE USE OF THE SERVICES AND SOFTWARE WILL BE GOVERNED BY NORTH CAROLINA LAW EXCEPT FOR ITS CONFLICTS OF LAWS PRINCIPLES.
-ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE SERVICES OR SOFTWARE MUST BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF LAKE COUNTY, ILLINOIS, AND BOTH PARTIES CONSENT TO VENUE AND PERSONAL JURISDICTION THERE.
+ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE SERVICES OR SOFTWARE MUST BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF MECKLENBURG COUNTY, NORTH CAROLINA, AND BOTH PARTIES CONSENT TO VENUE AND PERSONAL JURISDICTION THERE.
 These Terms constitute the entire and exclusive agreement between you and Aperture Education with respect to the Services, and supersede and replace any other agreements, terms and conditions applicable to the Services.
 These Terms create no third party beneficiary rights.
 Aperture Education’s failure to enforce a provision is not a waiver of its right to do so later.
 If a provision is found unenforceable the remaining provisions of these Terms will remain in full effect and an enforceable term will be substituted reflecting our intent as closely as possible.
 You may not assign any of your rights in these Terms, and any such attempt is void, but Aperture Education may assign its rights to any of its affiliates or subsidiaries, or to any successor in interest of any business associated with the Services.
 Aperture Education and you are not legal partners or agents; instead, our relationship is that of independent contractors.